KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 The `ac_supply` parameter should be set to a whole number without any decimals places.
 It should also be set to less than `2000000000` to avoid 64-bit overflows.

 ::: tip
-An additional fraction of a coin will be added to the initial supply based on the asset chain's parameters.
+An additional fraction of a coin will be added to the initial supply based on the Smart Chain's parameters.
 This is used by nodes to verify the genesis block.
 For example, the DEX chain's `ac_supply` parameter is set to `999999`, but in reality the genesis block was `999999.13521376`.
 When using `ac_staked`, the additional amount may be more than a full coin, and can add up to two digits left of the decimal point.
 :::

 #### :pushpin: Examples:

-A simple asset chain with pre-mined coins and a block reward of 0.0005.
+A simple Smart Chain with pre-mined coins and a block reward of 0.0005.

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=50000 &